dushka-dragoeva/HomeworksCSharp/Homeworks/Software Technologies/Data Bases/Database Systems -Overview-Homework/DatabaseSystemHomewotk.md

    Database tables consist datta, arrange in raws and columns.
    * All rows have same structure.
-   * Columns have name and type (string, number, date, inmage or other) The schema of a table is an ordered sequence of column spacifications - name and type.
+   * Columns have name and type (string, number, date, inmage or other)

+   The schema of a table is an ordered sequence of column spacifications - name and type.

 1. Explain the difference between a primary and a foreign key.

+   Major diggrences are:
+   *  Primary key is a column of the table that uniquely identifies its rows, and The foreign key is an identifier of a record located in another table witch is
+   *  The table has only one primary key, but it can have many foreign keys
+   *
 1. Explain the different kinds of relationships between tables in relational databases.
 1. When is a certain database schema normalized?
   * What are the advantages of normalized databases?